sajya/sajya.github.io/docs/errors.md

 class DivisionByZero extends RpcException
 {
     /**
-     * A String providing a short description of the error.
-     * The message SHOULD be limited to a concise single sentence.
+     * Get the default error message for the exception.
      *
      * @return string
      */